llaski/laravel-preset/README.md

 ## Installation

 This package will add githooks to your setup, so ideally you would have already setup git for this project.
-If not, you'll have to add the following line manually to the `[core]` section of your `.git/config` file:
+If not, you'll have to run the following command to set the path to your githooks folder:

 ```
-hooksPath = githooks
+git config core.hooksPath githooks
 ```

+_Also note this command will need to be run for any other developers working on the project._

 This package isn't on Packagist (yet), so to get started, add it as a repository to your `composer.json` file: